25 Shows To Watch After 'Game Of Thrones' Is Over Beyond 'Westworld'

 Why to watch it: Based on The Saxon Stories by Bernard Cornwell, The Last Kingdom originally aired on the BBC before arriving on Netflix.
 The historical series follows Uhtred (Alexander Dreymon) — their version of Jon Snow — during the rise of Alfred the Great, the birth of England, and the fight against the Danes.

 And George R. R. Martin has nothing on Bernard Cornwell — the author has published 11 books in his Saxon Stories series (which has since been renamed The Last Kingdom Series) with more reportedly to come.
 So if reading A Song of Ice and Fire was an essential part of your Game of Thrones viewing process, give The Last Kingdom a go.

-Why to watch it: This period drama follows the Hudson's Bay Company in 18th Century Canada.
-Frontier stars Jason Momoa (remember Khal Drogo?) as an outlaw named Declan Harp, who used to be a fur trapper for the Company before going rogue.
+Why to watch it: A period drama following the Hudson's Bay Company in 18th Century Canada, Frontier stars Jason Momoa (remember Khal Drogo?) as an outlaw named Declan Harp.
+Momoa's character used to be a fur trapper for the Company before going rogue.

 17. 'Wynonna Earp'